LARS-research/DiffMG/lp/README.md

 To obtain a good architecture, we usually need to run the search algorithm several times with different random seeds.

+## Architecture Interpretation

+Similar to the node classification task.
+Please refer to README therein.

 ## Evaluation

 Run the following commands to train the derived architectures from scratch: